 it gets things right, uses its own characteristic theoretical vocabulary to describe a characteristic domain of entities.
 But how are the many sciences related to one another?
 And how is the domain of entities proprietary to each science related to the domains of entities proprietary to the others?
 To try to answer these questions is to address what I once called the problem of the many sciences (Melnyk 1994, 222-224; 2003, 1-2).

-The problem of the many sciences looks like a promising candidate the sort of philosophical problem that naturalistic metaphysics should address—where naturalistic metaphysics seeks to answer questions that (i) ask what the world is like, albeit at a very high level of abstraction, that (ii) apparently don’t fall within the province of the sciences (as traditionally understood), but that (iii) creatures like us are capable in principle of answering (Melnyk 2013).
+The problem of the many sciences looks like a promising candidate for the sort of philosophical problem that naturalistic metaphysics should address—where naturalistic metaphysics seeks to answer questions that (i) ask what the world is like, albeit at a very high level of abstraction, that (ii) apparently don’t fall within the province of the sciences (as traditionally understood), but that (iii) creatures like us are capable in principle of answering (Melnyk 2013).
 Because I aspire to be a naturalistic metaphysician, I ask in this paper whether an appeal to the relation of grounding posited recently by certain philosophers might be useful in one kind of approach to the problem of the many sciences—a physicalist approach.
 Jonathan Schaffer has explicitly proposed appealing to grounding to formulate physicalism, albeit very briefly (Schaffer 2009, 364).
 Gideon Rosen has suggested formulating naturalism, a close relative of physicalism, by appeal to grounding (Rosen 2010, 111-112).
 And Shamik Dasgupta has recently tried to remove one obstacle to formulating physicalism by appeal to grounding (Dasgupta 2014).
 The prospects of a grounding formulation of physicalism are also worth investigating simply because of the remarkable level of current philosophical interest in the putative relation of grounding.

 The putative grounding relation that my question concerns is not meant to be a generic relation under which such familiar relations as supervenience, realization, and composition fall as species.
 Rather, it is supposed to be a relation on a par with such relations; and it might be posited either in addition to, or as a replacement for, such relations and their kin (Wilson 2014, passim).
 It is also supposed, at least by three of its leading proponents, to be a primitive relation (Schaffer 2009, 364; Rosen 2010, 113—114; Fine 2012, 78-79).
 Not all philosophers sympathetic to grounding take it to be primitive.
 Dasgupta, for example, identifies grounding with a certain sort of explanation: “to say that some facts ground another is just to say that the former explain the latter, in a particular sense of ‘explain’” (Dasgupta 2014, 558).
 He therefore leaves open the possibility that the “particular sense” of ‘explain’ could be spelled out, yielding an account of what grounding is; indeed, he states what is in effect a non-trivial sufficient condition for the grounding relation to hold.
 In this paper, however, I shall only consider a supposedly primitive grounding relation.